Godzilla (star)

+Size comparison between the Sun and Godzilla, assuming it is a single star.

 A 2024 paper showed that Godzilla's source-frame ultraviolet light and nebular emission lines as measured by MUSE and X-shooter at the Very Large Telescope (VLT) can be quantitatively explained as that of a star cluster 4-6 Myr after formation and weighing millions of solar masses, magnified by a factor between about 500 and 2000.
 The authors show that the ionized gas as the source of Godzilla's nebular emission is enriched with nitrogen and possibly oxygen and helium too, and suggest that the gas is stellar wind and supernova ejecta condensed in the gravitational potential of the star cluster and is excited by ionizing stellar radiation.
 Based on the non-detection of flux time variability, which should be induced by intracluster microlensing effects but would be diluted if the source consists of many stars, the study suggests that Godzilla's magnification factor is lower than previously thought, in the range of hundreds.
 This casts doubt on the hypothesis that Godzilla's light is dominated by one or a few highly magnified stars.

+A 2025 study using JWST/NIRCam and NIRSpec IFU observations proposed a hybrid scenario, in which Godzilla is neither a single highly magnified star nor an entire star cluster, but rather a partial star cluster containing a unique emission-line source.
+The study identified clump 4 as the less-magnified counterpart of Godzilla and the adjacent P knots, based on their similar positions in a color-color diagram and shared strong O I λ8449 emission.
+Since this Lyβ-pumped O I emission originates from a compact source, comparing its flux between Godzilla and clump 4 provides a more reliable measure of the magnification ratio.
+The study found that while Godzilla's O I λ8449 flux is 30–100 times brighter than that of clump 4 images, its stellar continuum is only 8–10 times brighter, indicating that Godzilla contains only 10–25% of the total stellar light of clump 4.
+Based on this, the authors concluded that the stellar continuum originates from multiple stars, while the emission lines arise from dense gas condensations analogous to the Weigelt blobs in Eta Carinae system.
+The study estimated magnification factors ranging from ≈600 to ≈25,000 depending on the lens model used.
+Although the evidence increasingly supports that Godzilla is not a single star, the exact scale of magnification and the approximate number or total mass of stars it contains remain subjects of future investigation.